 Stroke is a disease that affects the arteries leading to and within the brain.
-It is the number 5 cause of death and a leading cause of disability in the United States.
+It ranks as the fifth leading cause of death and disability in the United States.

 There are two different kinds of strokes that a person can have: Ischemic and Hemorrhagic.